 We also help local, state and federal government agencies develop emergency and continuity plans.
-We help our clients ensure that they are in a ready state in the event of a disruption, like a pandemic
+We help our clients ensure that they are in a ready state in the event of a disruption.

-TorchLight: Can you tell us more about your philosophy and how you make sure all your employees – including those placed in client locations – are engaged and feel valued – and ultimately stay?
+Can you tell us more about your philosophy and how you make sure all your employees?
+Including those placed in client locations – are engaged and feel valued – and ultimately stay?

 Lilly: We have a large remote workforce with employees all over the country, so we can’t do those traditional fun office activities like happy hours or lunches with our entire team.

 So, we focus on finding ways to make them feel appreciated, like delivering Georgetown Cupcakes to welcome new hires to the team.
 We also hire employees who are passionate about our mission and helping our warfighters – many of them are former military and military spouses.
 This shared sense of purpose helps keep our people connected.

 MSA is a mission-driven company.
 The desire to give back to the community and support our military communities is very clear.
 How does social responsibility factor into your business?